 More Articles on Montana

 Hiking the Hidden Lake Overlook Trail is a must for Glacier National Park visitors.
 In a dramatic, open setting that can be windy, hikers are surrounded by alpine wildflower gardens, fragile tundra and the sculpted peaks of Montana‘s Northern Rockies.
 No wonder it’s one of the most popular hiking trails in Glacier National Park.
 Prime […]

 If you’re roadtripping in Montana, visit Little Bighorn on an exploration of Big Sky Country.
 It’s a somber lesson on what happens when two cultures collide.
 Teresa Otto shares her experience visiting Little Bighorn Battlefield National Monument.
 You’ll also appreciate her tips on how to get there.
 How to visit Little Bighorn on a road […]

 If you really want to relax surrounded by some stunningly breathtaking nature, exploring a few hot springs resorts in Montana is the way to go.
 We absolutely love the feeling of taking a long weekend to escape to a beautiful resort for some much-needed R&R&R (Rest, Recuperation and Romance).
-Thankfully these days, there are an infinite amount of unique places to stay that offer a bit of everything.
-But if you really want to relax surrounded by some stunningly breathtaking […]
+Thankfully these days, there are an […]

 If you’re visiting the Bitterroot Valley, a new resident, or an old timer, hiking Kootenai Creek Trail #53 is a must.
 This green oasis of a forested hike travels next to Kootenai Creek for a good part of the journey.
 As Bitterroot Valley residents, Alan and I hike this trail as often as we can. […]

 If you’re looking for off-the-beaten-path fun in Montana, Twin Lakes in the Bitterroot National Forest certainly qualifies.
 Twin Lakes sits at 7,200 ft. with fishing, canoeing—no motorized boats allowed—and hiking available, making this a fun Bitterroot Valley day trip or overnight camping getaway.
 Since Alan and I aren’t backpackers, we appreciate the opportunity to experience […]